supercollider/supercollider/README_WINDOWS.md

 Unfortunately though there is no Continuous Integration system in place for Windows yet.
-Therefore you are strongly encouraged to report Windows build issues in one of the mailing lists, or in the SC issue tracker on Github.
+Therefore you are strongly encouraged to report Windows build issues in one of the mailing lists, or the SC issue tracker on Github.
-Reporting Windows build issues is currently the only way to detect errors created for SC Windows by progress in mainstream SC development.
+Reporting Windows build issues is currently the only way to detect errors for SCWin resulting from progress in mainstream SC development.

 Description of the SC 3.7 release build